Complaining about your landlord

 Don’t be afraid to make a complaint - you shouldn't have to put up with a bad service.
 The law is there to help you.

-Your landlord can't just end your tenancy because you've made a complaint - but they might try, especially if you've got an assured shorthold tenancy.
-Talk to an adviser at your nearest Citizens Advice if you're worried about being evicted for making a complaint.
+Your landlord can't just end your occupation contract because you've made a complaint - but they might try, especially if you've got a standard occupation contract.
+Talk to an adviser if you're worried about being evicted for making a complaint.

 Speak to your landlord